-Many people who become infected with chlamydia don’t ever display symptoms, while others only begin to display symptoms several weeks after becoming infected.
+Many people who acquire chlamydia don’t ever display symptoms.
+Others only begin to display symptoms several weeks after transmission.

-Some of the symptoms of chlamydia in men include:
+Common symptoms of chlamydia in those with a penis include:

 - pain when urinating